In honor of Black History Month, let’s learn more about Arturo Alfonso Schomburg, a Puerto Rican historian, writer, curator, and activist!

 Schomburg made it his mission and life’s work to collect and write about African and African diasporic contributions to history and culture.
 His influence on the Harlem Renaissance was enormous, and his extensive collection of intellectual, artistic, and cultural legacies of African and individuals of African descent forms the foundation for the present-day Schomburg Center for Research in Black Culture in Harlem.

-Explore more about the life of Arturo Alfonso Schomburg below and find even more in-depth information using our extensive databases.
+Explore more about the life of Arturo Alfonso Schomburg below and find even more in-depth information using your library card.

-- Learn about the The Schomburg Center for Research in Black Culture in Harlem »
+- Learn: The Schomburg Center for Research in Black Culture in Harlem

-- Listen to a segment from NPR’s Latino USA discussing Arturo Schomburg »
+- Listen: Segment from NPR’s Latino USA discussing Arturo Schomburg

-- Read a newspaper article from the Amsterdam News discussing briefly Schomburg’s experiences in New York City »
+- Read: Newspaper article from the Amsterdam News on Schomburg’s experiences in New York City